Online Master’s in Regulatory Science Programs – Medical Device, Food & Pharmaceutical Regulatory Affairs

 - Expected Time to Completion: 24 months

 The MSHS in regulatory affairs includes 36 credits where students learn about financial and strategic principles, communication and negotiation skills, and management and leadership techniques for decision-making.
-The coursework was developed with regulatory affairs professionals and governmental agencies, including the FDA and NIH.
+The coursework was developed with professionals in regulatory affairs and governmental agencies, including the FDA and NIH.
 The graduate certificate requires the successful completion of 12 credits.

-Program courses include issues and trends in health systems; clinical research for regulatory affairs; the healthcare enterprise; biostatistics for clinical and translational research; epidemiology translational research; introduction to global regulatory affairs; and regulatory drug biologics, among others.
+Program courses include issues and trends in health systems, clinical research for regulatory affairs, the healthcare enterprise, biostatistics for clinical and translational research, epidemiology translational research, introduction to global regulatory affairs, and regulatory drug biologics, among others.

 Graduates will be ready to take up roles such as regulatory affairs specialists, compliance managers, and quality managers.